 Radar satellites like the RCM, on the other hand, create their own energy rather than relying on sunlight.
 They send down carefully controlled bursts of electricity and then accurately measure the amount and characteristics of the energy that bounces back, producing a much more detailed and content-rich image.

-With the successful launch of the RCM on June 12, and with its state-of-the-art images starting to come in, Roger and his radar team are looking forward to the results of the system becoming fully operational early this fall.
-They’re also already working with the Canadian Space Agency in planning for the next mission in 2026.
+With the successful launch of the RCM behind them, Roger and his radar team are already working with the Canadian Space Agency in planning for the next mission in 2026.